digaru19/MIPS_Emulator/README.md

 # MIPS_Emulator
-A simple and basic MIPS emulator.
+A simple and basic MIPS emulator, with UI in Qt.

+Complete ReadMe coming up soon.